 Strengthen farm management decisions by attending the Springfield Agronomy Summit

-University of Illinois Extension is holding the Peoria Agronomy Summit this winter to provide producers with the latest agronomic research updates and equip them with information that will empower them in their farm decision-making.
+University of Illinois Extension is holding the Springfield Agronomy Summit this winter to provide producers with the latest agronomic research updates and equip them with information that will empower them in their farm decision-making.

 Continuing education units are available for Certified Crop Advisers at this in-person event.
 The cost to attend is $20, and registration is required.
 Registration includes all presentations, light refreshments, and lunch.